brennanbrown/bearminder/docs/spec-sheet.md

 # Bear to Beeminder Word Count Integration - Technical Specification

 ## Overview
-Automated system to track daily word count from Bear notes app and sync to Beeminder goal with detailed metadata, running twice daily.
+Automated system to track daily word count from Bear notes app and sync to Beeminder goal with detailed metadata, running hourly in the background, with an on-demand "Sync now" action from the menubar.

 ## User Experience - How Someone Would Actually Use This